Bacto/serviceshub-sms-ovh/README.md

-# servicesHub - SMS through OVH
+# servicesHub - Handle SMS through OVH

 This is a micro service to send a SMS through OVH's API